Travel Vaccines and Advice for Yemen

 Sources: Embassy of Yemen and U.S. State Department

-What is the Climate Like in Yemen?
+What Is the Climate Like in Yemen?

 Yemen has a hot climate with intense humidity in the Southern regions.
 Some northern regions go years without rainfall.